davmol/osmeditor4andorid/README.md

   <img src="http://i67.tinypic.com/s5g1sk.jpg" width="350" title="Activated GNNS Editing">
 </p>

-A OnLongClik on the locating button will activate the positioning for editing from GNSS.
+Right: A OnLongClik on the locating button will activate the positioning for editing from GNSS.